Overview

 Background

-The goal of our research is to understand the processes driving the rise and fall of populations of species within communities.
+I am an ecologist and the goal of my research is to understand the processes driving the rise and fall of populations of animals and plants over time.

 We focus on the biology of flowing freshwater ecosystems — streams, rivers, and associated wetlands.
 These systems provide wonderfully challenging opportunities for combining theory, observations, and experiments to discover how nature works.